Kong/docs.konghq.com/app/deck/faqs.md

   the Terraform state (likely using a cloud storage solution).
 With decK, the entire configuration is stored in the YAML/JSON file(s) only.
 There is no separate state that needs to be tracked.
-- decK can export and backup your existing Kong's configuration, meaning, you can take an existing Kong installation, and have a backup, as well as a declarative configuration for it.
+- decK can export and back up your existing Kong's configuration, meaning, you can take an existing Kong installation, and have a backup, as well as a declarative configuration for it.
 With Terraform, you will have to import each and every entity in Kong into Terraform's state.